ad-mitium/opencv_server/README.md

     python3 ocv_server_single_form.py

+Waitress is not the only WGSI application out there, it is just the one I've tested my script on at this time.

 For example, using [Waitress](https://pypi.org/project/waitress/):

     waitress-serve --host <HOST IP> --port <HOST PORT> --call ocv_server_singelform:create_app

-This is not the only WGSI application out there, just the one I've tested at this time.

 ### Configuring the script